nz-social-wellbeing-agency/benefit_transitions_and_wellbeing/README.md

 An analysis on the effect of transitions from benefit to employment on overall well-being of individuals using a combination of GSS Survey and IDI Administrative data.

 ## Overview
-This analysis presents the second application of the Social Investment Agency's (SIA's) wellbeing measurement approach to a policy issue.
+This analysis presents the second application of the Social Investment Agency's (now the Social Wellbeing Agency) wellbeing measurement approach to a policy issue.
 Our first application was social housing tenancy.

 The analysis uses the New Zealand General Social Survey data in the IDI, combined with administrative data to look at how the transition from benefit to employment impacts the wellbeing of people.